bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 0: 01:11:58

 You know, even when you connect to your own node, which is the scenario you brought up earlier.
 But the problem with this is you still put your sensitive information on another computer.

 And sure, you're the one mainly in control of that computer, but maybe you get hacked, or maybe you are already hacked.
 And So the less information you store on someone or on another computer, the better.

 Like an existing example is ElectrumX versus ElectrumPersonalServer.
 ElectrumPersonalServer stores your extended public key on the server versus ElectrumX only receives an address and then forgets it later.
 Right, so if someone walks into your house and takes your Electrum personal server, he knows your XPAL, versus if he takes your ElectrumX, he knows nothing.

 So this is better in the sense like I would want to run a Spiral block explorer on top of my own node, just so that if someone gets hold of my computer, he still doesn't know anything.

 Speaker 1: 01:13:00

 Yeah, I think another way to think about it would be, you know, if you want to just kind of like not do the management, but get all the privacy, I think this is the way to do it.

 If you run Spiral in AWS, you know, like you can be very confident that they don't learn anything about what you query.
 But you also don't have to take it with you when you move and figure out your ISPs, like static IP situations so you can use it on your phone when you're going somewhere or something like that.

 Speaker 4: 01:13:35

 So if I understand it correctly, the reason why we cannot use it is because There are two problems here.

 First, if we want to have the entire transaction history of an address, then we would have to run a server that might be too big for us.
 There is no such a server existing in this world to run that.
 And this question could be investigated, right?

 And the other issue is that when you have tens of thousands of addresses, like it is taking long to make those tens of thousands of cryptography key challenge exchanges to figure out the entire transaction history.
 So this might be taking like half an hour or how long?

 Speaker 5: 01:14:43

-If I may add something, you can have multiple servers, let's say in Amazon, and running them in parallel with Spiral on.
+If I may add something, you can have multiple servers, let's say in Amazon, and run them in parallel with Spiral on.

 So it should be costly, but still more fast.

 Speaker 0: 01:15:01